Your body is not unreadable. The app is.

 What does the Conception Charting Program cost?

 The Conception Charting Program is $900 and includes an initial intake session, two learning sessions, and three to five chart reviews over three to four cycles.
 The Extended Charting Program is $1,350 and includes six to ten chart reviews over five to six cycles.
-Payment plans and HSA/FSA reimbursement are available.
+A Single Chart Review is available to returning clients for $90.
+Payment plans and HSA or FSA reimbursement are available.

 The free consult is the place to start